nleanba/typst-marginalia/lib.typ

 /// The default values for the margins have been chosen such that they match the default typst margins for a4.
 It is strongly recommended to change at least one of either `inner` or `outer` to be wide enough to actually contain text.
 ///
 /// This function also sets up the neccesary show-rule to allow referencing labelled notes.
+/// If you also have a custom ```typ #show ref:``` rule, it may be relevant if setup is called before or after that show rule.
 ///
 /// #compat((
 ///   "0.1.5": (